Introduction

 Presenting at Science Fair

-Presenting at a science fair is somehow ten times more nervewrecking than any other presentation that I’ve given.
-Maybe it’s the judges in close proximity.
-Or maybe it’s their clipboards and eyes quietly judging your project.
+Presenting at a science fair is somehow ten times more nerve-wracking than any other presentation I’ve given.
+Maybe it’s the judges standing just a few feet away, or the clipboards and quiet, evaluating eyes.
+Whatever it is, it’s real.

-When setting up my project, I also had one of my pendulums there with a video of the pendulums synchronizing.
-This did a lot of the talking for me and was helpful in being more concise.
-Below is a photo of my poster that I used for my school, county, and tri state science fairs.
+For my setup, I brought one of my physical pendulums and played a video of them synchronizing.
+It did a lot of the talking for me and helped me stay concise.
+My poster is pictured above — I used it for my school, county, and tri-state science fairs.

 Final Thoughts